Venezuela Language and Culture

 Ethnic diversity has no impact on national unity.

 But that doesn’t mean people aren’t subject to economic and social discrimination.
 It has more to do with class than ethnicity and heritage.
 People of color were economically and socially disadvantaged because the Europeans were wealthy and held power over the native population during colonization.
 The factors that ruled the region were power and money.
-Although the situation was not favorable for mixed-race for an extended period, it changed after the 1960’s Chavismo movement.
+Although the situation was unfavorable for mixed-race for an extended period, it changed after the 1960’s Chavismo movement.
 A new class emerged that had no European connections.

 Indigenous People Of Venezuela